flutter/website/src/release/breaking-changes/toggleable-active-color.md

 ---
-title: ThemeData's toggleableActiveColor property have been deprecated
+title: ThemeData's toggleableActiveColor property has been deprecated
 description: Material Widgets that use toggleableActiveColor property are migrated to use Material ColorScheme.
 ---

 ## Summary

-The widgets such as Switch, `SwitchListTile`, `Checkbox`, `CheckboxListTile`, `Radio`, `RadioListTile` have been adopted to use `ColorScheme.secondary` color for its toggleable widget. `ThemeData.toggleableActiveColor` is deprecated and will eventually be removed.
+The Material widgets `Switch`, `SwitchListTile`, `Checkbox`, `CheckboxListTile`, `Radio`, `RadioListTile` now use `ColorScheme.secondary` color for their toggleable widget. `ThemeData.toggleableActiveColor` is deprecated and will eventually be removed.

 ## Context